Join our Internship Academies to Hire Top Talent

 That is where the fun begins, and you come in!
 Our hiring initiative available to you will be a two-pronged approach:

-• Hopkins Placement Program: Employer partners will commit to hiring one of our brilliant students that has completed the course component and experiential learning, and our Employer Engagement team will do all the work for you!
-Everything from posting the roles, to reviewing application and interviewing, we have you covered!
+- Hopkins Placement Program: Employer partners will commit to hiring one of our brilliant students that has completed the course component and experiential learning.
+Our Employer Engagement team will do all the work for you!
+Everything from posting the roles, to reviewing application and interviewing, we have you covered.
+If you prefer to complete any step in the process, you will be able to.

-• JobsforJays: This is our spring signature hiring initiative open to all JHU students and we have seen remarkable success with the program with over 50 hires from over 35 companies last year alone.
+- JobsforJays: If you are unable to commit to hiring a student, you will have the opportunity to participate in our spring signature hiring initiative open to all JHU students.
+We have seen remarkable success with the program with over 50 hires from over 35 companies last year alone.
 With this program, our team provides support all the way up to the interview process but gives the employer the responsibility of conducting interviews and making offers.
+Students will have the chance to apply for scholarships through this program.
+However, financial assistance is not guaranteed.

 Interested in Joining?

 We have started recruiting employers across all industries and would love to have you!
 A more formal request for job descriptions and participation will come at a later date.
-Please express your interest by filling out this brief form, so you can be the first to know when employer registration opens!
+Please express your interest by reaching out to the relevant team member:

 Our Diverse Student Community